Config Manager Client

 Help!
 Computer X has “Client: No” in the console!

 This could be for a number of reasons:

 - The dnshostname attribute is not resolvable in DNS.
-This means the client cannot autoenroll for a certificate that is required for SCCM to function.
-This requirement is unchanged from 2007r3.
+This means the client cannot autoenroll for the machine certificates required for SCCM to function.

-- In the 2012 console, you can add a “Last Installation Error” column to help you diagnose installation issues.
+- In the SCCM Console, you can add a “Last Installation Error” column to help you diagnose installation issues.

 The short list:

 - Please refer to the Service Now Knowledge Base article KB0015358

 The client machine requires an *unexpired* machine cert (certificate issued to the computer from the “NCSU-Computer-Certificate” template) in order to be able to communicate to the SCCM infrastructure.

 What are the SCCM client distribution methods?